Build This Now

 1. Calls to claude-sonnet-4-20250514 return errors.
 Replace with claude-sonnet-4-6-20260217.

 2. Calls to claude-opus-4-20250514 return errors.
-Replace with claude-opus-4-7.
+Replace with claude-opus-4-8.

 3. The TypeScript package @anthropic-ai/claude-code and the Python package claude-code-sdk are renamed.
 Install @anthropic-ai/claude-agent-sdk and claude-agent-sdk.

-Migration Checklist (Ship Before June 13)
+Migration Checklist (Ship Today)

 Step 1.
 Audit every hardcoded model ID in your repo and your CI.
 The grep at the top of this post covers it.

 Step 2.
 Bump the IDs to the replacements.
 Sonnet 4 to Sonnet 4.6.
-Opus 4 to Opus 4.7.
+Opus 4 to Opus 4.8.
+If you are rethinking which model each agent runs, see how to pick the right Claude Code model so the swap also trims spend.

 Step 3.
 Swap SDK packages.
 In TypeScript: